brayshi/PyQt_HydraHarpSensor/README.md

 ## HydraHarpSensor
 Developed using Python 3.9.7, PyQt 5.9.2, and pyqtgraph 0.11.0 to produce a live plot trace for monitoring photon counts with the HydraHarp 400.
-When started in the command line, a trace and histogram will start producing values on the graph based on the file it's tailing
+When started in the command line, a trace and histogram will start producing values on the graph based on the tailed file

 ## USAGE
 - To be used with the HydraHarp 400 for analysis of red and green photon counts.